What to eat for healthy hair

-Each hair is attached to the scalp via a follicle.
-There are between 100,000 and 350,000 hair follicles on the human scalp.
-Each follicle grows its hair for an average of 1000 days (three years) and then rests for a period of around 100 days (three months) before being shed and a new hair begins to grow.
-This pattern of active growth followed by the resting period varies significantly from person to person and is influenced by age, diet and our state of health.
+In order to help your hair look its best, it’s useful to understand what it needs to grow well.
+Each hair is attached to the scalp via a shaft or opening known as a follicle.
+There are between 80,000 and 120,000 hair follicles on the human scalp.
+Each follicle grows a hair for an average of 1000 days (three years) and then rests for a period of around 100 days (three months) before being shed, following which a new hair begins to grow.
+This pattern of active growth, followed by rest, varies significantly from person to person and is influenced by our age, diet and our state of health.

 What is hair made of?